splksusqa/salty-splunk/README.md

 (http://docs.saltstack.com/en/latest/ref/modules/)

 ### State modules
-Salt state modules are the real actual enforcement and management of the states that defined in the **.sls** files.
+Salt state modules are the actual enforcement and management of the states that defined in the **.sls** files.
 These modules are written in python, used to realize the defined states (in .sls files) that we want.
 State modules should check the current states within a node and make necessary changes if the state is not met the defined states.
 Take the apache example in *State* section, the